wudalu/aether-frame/docs/framework_abstraction.md

 - Framework adapters handle all framework-specific conversions
 - Universal data structures provide common foundation for all frameworks
 - Progressive enhancement strategy enables smooth evolution from ADK-only to multi-framework support
+- Tool Service Layer provides unified abstraction for all tool types with streaming support